venk120soft/react-learnings/README.md

 # react-learnings

 ## Who and How does the Typescript code convert back to the javascript?
+Typescript Compiler helps to convert Typescript code to Javascript.

 ## Who and How does the jsx/tsx convert into the javascript?